linkingmon/ReconNet-hls/readme.md

 ## Introduction

 In order to reduce the trassmission storage for high resolution images, the compressive sensing techniques is usually applied.
-For a high resolution image (or data), we can measure it by a sensing matrix $\Phi$ to form a compressed signal $y$ with much less size (Fig. 1).
+For a high resolution image (or data), we can measure it by a sensing matrix to form a compressed signal y with much less size (Fig. 1).
 By trasmitting this compressed signal, the trassmission storage can be drastically reduce. <br>

 ![](https://i.imgur.com/WlAZTM9.jpg)

-However, The difficulties for compressive sensing is to recover the orignal signal $x$ from the compressed signal, since the linear system to solve is under-determined. <br>
+However, The difficulties for compressive sensing is to recover the orignal signal x from the compressed signal, since the linear system to solve is under-determined. <br>

 There are varities of methods for solving the compressive sensing problem.
 The conventional methods usually solved it by approximating it into a convex programming problem and this can get quite good performance.
 These days, deep learning methods are applied for solving this problem and get even better performance.
 Thus, we aim to implement by a so called ReconNet model (Fig. 2).<br>